How to install Docker on your VPS/VDS?

 docker run hello-world

-If everything is installed and working properly, you should see this output:
+If everything has been successfully installed and is working properly, you should see this output:

 Unable to find image 'hello-world:latest' locally